Over the last few weeks, Rick Schwartz has fallen beyond head over heels in love with Twitter.

 The Domain Investor

-The Schillings, Schwartzs, Berkens, Manns, Roseners, Cultras and the list of other domainers goes on a mile long.
-Although they mix and match strategies conducive to their own temperament, they play the game for the long term.
+The Schillings, Schwartzs, Berkens, Manns, Roseners, Cultras, and the list of other domainers goes on a mile long.
+Although they mix and match strategies conducive to their temperament, they play the game for the long term.
 They’ve experienced the domain market’s limitless ups and abysmal downs.

-In my humble opinion, it is quite possible to turn eye-popping ROI’s on domains when you’re in it for the long run.
-Quite honestly, this is where I tend to rest and rest well… being a long-term investor.
+In my humble opinion, turning eye-popping ROIs on domains is quite possible when you’re in it for the long run.
+This is where I tend to rest and rest well… being a long-term investor.

-As a small fish in an ocean of players, domain investing for me is quite a boring experience, and not the glitz, glamour, and fast-moving pace of domain flippers.
+As a small fish in an ocean of players, domain investing is quite a boring experience, not the glitz, glamour, and fast-moving pace of domain flippers.

 Yes, I can’t and don’t participate in most expired domain auctions in favor of purchasing more quality than quantity.
-Being a long-term investor takes patience and delayed gratification that most would scoff at.
+Being a long-term investor takes patience and delayed gratification, which most would scoff at.

-I’ll admit…domain investing for me is not sexy.
-A bit time consuming it can be to learn how and where you fit into the market and industry.
+I’ll admit…domain investing, for me, is not sexy.
+Bit time-consuming it can be to learn how and where you fit into the market and industry.
 All the good domains are NOT registered or developed.
-You may have simply not found your domain niche yet, that’s all.
+You may not have found your domain niche yet, that’s all.

 And you can too!
-Simply take your time and not get in a rush to be blinded by lightening-in-a-bottle domain investing stories of quick riches and a glamorous lifestyle! 😉
+Simply take your time and not get in a rush to be blinded by lightning-in-a-bottle domain investing stories of quick riches and a glamorous lifestyle! 😉

 Find your domain niche, and scratch that itch until you’re profitably content.